Cyfrin/Updraft/courses/security/5-tswap/23-handler-swap-function/+page.md

 Recall that our term `β` was set equal to `∆y/y` and we've already worked out `∆y`, this was our `wethAmount`, the output of our swap.

 Now, we need to determine `∆x`.
 We could work the math out ourselves, but we'll cheat a little bit again and I'll mention that TSwapPool.sol has another useful function for us - `getInputAmountBaseOnOutput`.
-This function will ultmately return the poolToken amount that our user needs to input for the swap.
+This function will ultimately return the poolToken amount that our user needs to input for the swap.
 This is our `∆y`!
 Let's take a look at `getInputAmountBaseOnOutput` and walk through how the math is derived for practice and a deeper understanding of the protocol.

 ### getInputAmountBaseOnOutput: The Math